Alphamodent/DarkAge/README.md

 - ✅ Add combat with enemy
 - ✅ Add output for combat enemy
 - ✅ Add menu: show Start game and quit game
+- ✅ Show inventory, health player while combat
 - this is a small update and fix bug

 **In Progress**:
-- ⏳ Trying to equip and remove sword and armor
-- ⏳ Show inventory, health player while combat

 **Planned**:
 - 📋 Add equip and remove sword and armor